Alex Schose

 AI agent security audit

-Two weeks · €15,000–25,000 · written report with reproducible proofs of concept.
+From €4,000 · fixed-scope single-surface review · written report with reproducible proofs of concept · broader engagements scoped on inquiry.

 Sandboxed AI infrastructure